Premonoidal and Kleisli double categories: Kleisli double categories and premonoidality

+The last section of the paper is dedicated to the study of two aspects of Kleisli double categories in regard to strengths on their double monads.
+We recall them first in lower dimensions.

 It is well-known in the categorical setting that strengths on a monad correspond to certain actions on the Kleisli category of the monad, see {\em e.g.} \cite[Proposition 4.3]{MU}.
 As it can be seen in \cite{MS}, the latter actions are sometimes used directly to axiomatize models for effectful languages.
-On the other hand, for a bistrong monad on a monoidal category its Kleisli category is premonoidal.
+The other feature is that for a bistrong monad on a monoidal category its Kleisli category is premonoidal.
 The Cartesian case for this can be found in \cite[Section 2]{PT}, and a recent general symmetric instance in \cite[Section 2.2]{UV}.

-Paquet and Saville have introduced in \cite{HF} pseudomonads on bicategories, and strengths for pseudomonads on monoidal bicategories.
-They showed in Theorem 1 of Section 4 that strengths for a pseudomonad correspond to certain actions on its Kleisli bicategory.
+In one dimension higher one has pseudomonads on bicategories (see {\em e.g.} \cite{M}) and Paquet and Saville have introduced in \cite{HF2} strengths for pseudomonads on monoidal bicategories.
+They showed in Theorem 1 of Section 4 that strengths for a pseudomonad correspond to certain actions on its Kleisli bicategory and to extensions of the canonical actions of the bicategory on itself.
 Moreover, in Section 6, Theorem 2 of {\em loc.cit.} they showed that the Kleisli bicategory of a bistrong pseudomonad is premonoidal.